Newsletter US Immigration Update March 2009

 - Bars of Inadmissibility: New Guidance from USCIS – On January 26, 2009, Lynden Melmed, the Chief Counsel of the USCIS, wrote a letter regarding how a person may comply with the three and ten-year bars of inadmissibility due to unlawful presence in the U.S. The “inadmissibility period begins to run with the initial departure from the United States” and “continues to run even if the alien is paroled into the United States or is lawfully admitted as a nonimmigrant.”
 This means that the person does not have to remain outside the U.S. in order to comply with the bars of inadmissibility.
 The law goes on to state that “this interpretation will not aid an alien who returns to or remains in the United States unlawfully.”
 We link to this letter from our “Bars” page at

 - CSPA Litigation – In its Litigation Clearinghouse Newsletter dated February 24, 2009, the American Immigration Law Foundation talks about the current state of the litigation regarding Section 3 (“automatic conversion”) of the Child Status Protection Act (CSPA).
-See

 - Health Care Bill Will Help Immigrant Children – “President Obama signed into law the 2009 Children’s Health Insurance Program Reauthorization Act (CHIPRA – H.R.2).
 Passed with bi- partisan support in the House and Senate and with unwavering support by President Obama, the bill reauthorizes the successful Children’s Health Insurance Program (CHIP), which provides states with federal dollars to provide health coverage to our nation’s children.
 The bill also takes an important step to ensure all children in the U.S. have the opportunity to be healthy by removing the five-year waiting period for many legal immigrant children and pregnant women and allowing states to use federal funding to provide health coverage through the CHIP and Medicaid programs to these future citizens.”
-For more information, see

 - I-140s: Premium Processing Expansion – On February 24, the USCIS announced the expansion of the premium processing program to include certain I-140 filings where the worker would be eligible for a three-year H-1B extension of status.
 See our “Premium Processing” page at